breiting/genesis/README.md

 # 🧬 genesis

-_A Lightweight C++17 NeuroEvolution Framework for Intelligent Agents_
+_A Lightweight C++ NeuroEvolution Framework for Intelligent Agents_

 ## Overview

-**genesis** is a modular, C++17 framework designed for building and evolving artificial neural agents using NeuroEvolution — the combination of neural networks and genetic algorithms.
+**genesis** is a modular, C++ framework designed for building and evolving artificial neural agents using NeuroEvolution — the combination of neural networks and genetic algorithms.

 The goal of **genesis** is to provide a clear, efficient, and extensible architecture for experimentation with autonomous agents that learn through evolution rather than gradient-based training.